 Captain Butler's Red Devil Bristol monoplane rests in a display hangar in Minlaton.
 It is believed to be the only genuine one of its kind left in the world.

-Get information on the Yorke Peninsula's delicious seafood, Home Grown Trail, events, surf, sun and sand.
-See why the Yorke Peninsula is one of South Australia’s most popular holiday spots.
-Find out more and plan your next holiday with the Yorke Peninsula Visitor Guide.
+Learn more about Yorke Peninsula's delicious seafood, Home Grown Trail, events, surf and sand.
+See why it's one of South Australia’s most popular holiday spots and plan your next holiday with the Yorke Peninsula Visitor Guide.

 Download a Yorke Peninsula map to help find your way around the history in the north (Wallaroo, Kadina, Moonta), nature in the south (Innes National Park) and spectacular coastline all the way around.